oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ```

 The Majoric System is a mnemonic system for remembering number sequences.

-It combines the Major and Dominic systems, with the purpose of making it much more flexible than the Dominic system and with a more intuitive letter ordering and word number logic compared to the Major system.
-The Majoric System also has a more even distribution of words compared to the Major system (the Major System has many instances where there are no words to represent certain 3 digit numbers).
+It combines the Major and Dominic systems, with the purpose of making it much more flexible than the Dominic system and with a more intuitive letter ordering, rule logic and better word distribution, compared to the Major system.

-In the Majoric system, vowels are significant, in that a vowel which starts a word, directly encodes a digit.
+In the Majoric system, vowels are significant.
+A vowel which starts a word, directly encodes a digit.
+This makes it a lot easier for beginners to form words starting with vowels, and in most cases a two digit number just require the first 2 letters of a word.

+The Majoric system (unlike the Major) can be used as a spelling based or phonic based system.
+This is important as some people visualize word spelling rather than sound it out.

 There is a Person-Action-Object (PAO) example at the end of this post and links, so you can choose your own person as well as action and object words.